-Why else are promoters so important?
-There are several reasons:
+Why are promoters so important?

 They are more than happy to spread the word about your business for free.

 By understanding what promoters love about your brand specifically, you gain clarity on what sort of marketing is most effective at recruiting new customers.

-- Research by RJMetrics also suggests that promoters spend 30 times more money on your products than the once-off buyer.
+Research by RJMetrics also suggests that promoters spend 30 times more money on your products than the once-off buyer.

 It might seem obvious, but you cannot improve what you cannot track.

 Tracking your Net Promoter Score allows the marketing team to refine their strategies based on how well certain changes are received.

-Technology, for example, is always evolving and some consumers will inevitably become passive or unsatisfied customers if they are left with outdated products.
+Technology, for example, is constantly evolving and some consumers will inevitably become passive or unsatisfied customers if they are left with outdated products.

-Since it is much easier to retain existing customers than it is to recruit new ones, it is crucial that marketing efforts be directed toward converting passives into promoters.
+Since it is much easier to retain existing customers than it is to recruit new ones, marketing efforts must be directed toward converting passives into promoters.